softonic/swarm-backup-restore/README.md

 ## Limitations
 * It doesn't work with services that use mount volumes.
+* It doesn't work properly with services that doesn't use stack because when they are recreated they have "services" prefixed to the service name so it can provoke errors.
 * It doesn't backup the secrets.

 ## How to run the service